New York Comic Con Sets Virtual Panels 2020 Fest

-New York Comic Con’s first-ever virtual convention kicks off Thursday, with a slew of panels for new TV series like “Utopia,” “The Stand” and “The Walking Dead: World Beyond,” plus reunions of fan-favorite shows like “Lost” and “Smallville,” along with events for movies “Freaky” and “Spontaneous” and a few other films, and tons and tons of comic-book Q&As.
+New York Comic Con’s first-ever virtual convention is in full swing, boasting a lineup of panels for new TV series like “Utopia,” “The Stand” and “The Walking Dead: World Beyond,” plus reunions of fan-favorite shows like “Lost” and “Smallville,” along with events for movies “Freaky” and “Spontaneous” and a few other films, and tons and tons of comic-book Q&As.

 Hosted by NYCC parent ReedPop and dubbed New York Comic Con’s “Metaverse,” the online event will run Thursday-Sunday as the virtual replacement for New York Comic Con 2020.
 The NYCC Metaverse panels will stream on New York Comic Con’s YouTube channel.